Kano Model

 Alternative names for Kano model categories

-Kano’s original work was in Japanese, and has been translated into English by many authors using different terminology.
-Some of the alternative names for different categories are:
+Kano’s original work was in Japanese, and has been translated into English by many authors using different terminology, so there are many competing naming systems for the Kano categories.
+Here are some of the most popular alternatives:

 How to effectively make a Kano model?

-It’s important to remember that the model tries to capture customer and user expectation, not the stakeholders or product manager’s view of those expectations.
+A typical way to construct the Kano model is using a qualitative Kano Survey.
+It’s important to remember that the model tries to capture customer and user expectations, not the stakeholders or product manager’s view of those expectations.
 Do not try to fill in the categories yourself or by doing an internal research – go out and speak to your customers and users about that.

 Kano Model Limitations